beomseok-kang/wlt-server/README.md

-# Watch LCK Together Renewal Back End Server
+# Watch LCK Together Renewal

 ## About